multi-swe-bench/multi-swe-bench/Doc/demo.md

 ```
 Here, we directly return the previously defined Catch2ImageBase.

-Similar to the base image class, the `image_tag` and `workdir` methods define the image tag, which is generally set to the same value.
+Similar to the base image class, the `image_tag` and `workdir` methods define the image tag and the directory name for storing the image, usually set to the same value.

 The `file` method is crucial in configuring the Instance Image.
 It specifies the files included in the image, such as: